 The Marvont Group

-Please bear in mind that if you’re ever told that an asset protection trust, or any foreign trust, will save you income taxes, then you’re getting a bad advice and perhaps being asked to commit a crime along the way.
+If you’re a U.S. citizen/resident and considering an asset protection trust, the Marvont Group suggests that have it implemented by a genuine tax expert with extensive experience.
+Remember that if you’re ever told that an asset protection trust, or any foreign trust, could save you income taxes, then you’re getting a negative advice and perhaps being asked to commit a crime as you go along.